Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

-The \textbf{SVAR-FCI} algorithm \cite{malinsky2018causal} modifies tsFCI by additionally enforcing repeating adjacencies.
-In our terminology: It works with stationarified ts-DMAGs and attempts to learn $\PAG(\Mtaumaxstat(\D), \BRtoro)$.
-However, for the same reason as above, we only know that it learns a DPAG which is as most as informative as $\PAG(\Mtaumaxstat(\D), \BRtoro)$.
-Importantly, as proven by Theorem~\ref{thm:causal_discovery_non_stat_is_better}, all unambiguous edge orientations in this DPAG are also in $\PAG(\Mtaumax(\D), \BRtoro)$ while there are cases in which the opposite is not true.
-This has two implications: First, SVAR-FCI does in general not learn the ts-DPAG $\PAGtaumax(\D)$ and is thus not complete in the considered time series setting.
-Second, SVAR-FCI can never learn more unambiguous edge orientations than tsFCI while there are cases in which it learns strictly fewer.
-The additional edge removals thus actually have the opposite effect of what was intended in \cite{malinsky2018causal}.
+As compared to tsFCI$^{l+c}$, the more recent \textbf{SVAR-FCI} algorithm from \citet{malinsky2018causal} enforces repeating adjacencies by removing the edges $O^i_{t-\Delta t-\tau} \astast O^j_{t-\Delta t}$ for all $\Delta t$ as soon as the edge $O^i_{t-\tau} \astast O^j_{t}$ is removed---even in cases where there is no associated separating set in the observed time window.\footnote{To clarify: \citet{malinsky2018causal} does not mention tsFCI$^{l+c}$ but refer to tsFCI$^l$ when writing `tsFCI'.} This modification is achieved by the respective second lines in the ``then''-clauses in steps 5 and 11 of Algorithm 3.1~in \citet{malinsky2018causal}.
+Consequently, SVAR-FCI finds a skeleton which has repeating adjacencies, i.e., SVAR-FCI finds the skeleton of the stationarified ts-DMAG $\Mtaumaxstat(\D)$ rather than the skeleton of the ts-DMAG $\Mtaumax(\D)$.
+On the skeleton of $\Mtaumaxstat(\D)$ the algorithm then applies the FCI orientation rules, augmented with the background knowledge of time order and repeating orientations.
+In our terminology SVAR-FCI hence attempts to learn the DPAG $\PAG(\Mtaumaxstat(\D), \BRtoro)$ of the stationarified ts-DMAG $\Mtaumaxstat(\D)$.
+Now recall Theorem~\ref{thm:causal_discovery_non_stat_is_better}, which says that all unambiguous edge orientations in this DPAG $\PAG(\Mtaumaxstat(\D), \BRtoro)$ are also in $\PAG(\Mtaumax(\D), \BRtoro)$---the one learned by tsFCI$^{l+c}$---while there are cases in which the opposite is not true.
+Thus, if ground-truth knowledge of (conditional) independencies is given, SVAR-FCI can never learn more unambiguous edge orientations than tsFCI$^{l+c}$ while there are cases in which it learns strictly fewer.
+The additional edge removals thus actually have the opposite effect of what was intended in \citet{malinsky2018causal}.
+Moreover, also SVAR-FCI fails to learn all identifiable ancestral relationships of the underlying ts-DAG.

-\begin{myexample} Assume the infinite sample limit.
-When applied to the ts-DMAG in part a) of Fig.~\ref{fig:causal_discovery_non_stat_is_better} tsFCI determines the graph in part c), while SVAR-FCI (and LPCMCI) gives the graph in part h) with strictly fewer unambiguous edge marks.
-This difference is relevant: tsFCI's result allows to infer that $O^2_{t-1}$ generically has a causal effect on $O^1_t$ which can be estimated by adjusting for $O^1_{t-1}$, while SVAR-FCI's (and LPCMCI's) result does not allow for this conclusions. \end{myexample}